-- 1. The 6-semester Pharmaceutical Care Laboratory (PCL) series is being reordered and slightly expanded from 11 credits overall to 13 credits.
-In the current curriculum, the PCLs are back loaded with the majority of PCL credits occurring in the 3rd professional year.
-The College Curriculum Committee has decided to front load the PCL in the curriculum with 6 credits in the first year and 4 credits in years two and three.
-This change reflects the level of work the students must perform in order to prepare for their Introductory Pharmacy Practice Experiences (PHRM 771 and 772).
-This change requires the total number of credits hours required for the Pharm.D. degree to decrease to 135 from 137. - 2.
-Introductory Pharmacy Practice Experience (PHRM 771 and 772) are currently offered during the spring semester only.
+- 1. The 6-semester Pharmaceutical Care Laboratory (PCL) series is being reordered and slightly expanded from 12 credits overall to 13 credits.
+In the current curriculum, the PCLs are back loaded (3 credits per year for the first two years and then 3 credits per semester in the third year).
+The College Curriculum Committee has decided to increase the credit load in the spring semester of the second professional year and decrease the PCL credit load in the third year.
+This change reflects the level of work the students must perform in order to prepare for their Introductory Pharmacy Practice Experiences (PHRM 771 and 772) versus their Advanced Pharmacy Practice Experiences (PRHM 770).
+This change requires the total number of credits hours required for the Pharm.D. degree to decrease to 137 from 138. - 2.
+PHRM 713 (Pharmaceutical Calculations 1 credit) will be added to the curriculum and PHRM 711 (Medical Terminology 1 credit) will be deleted.
+Curricular review has determined that the information presented in the current PHRM 711 course is better integrated into first year PCL while the pharmaceutical calculations currently presented in PCL is better handled through a separate course. - 3.
+Introductory Pharmacy Practice Experience (PHRM 772) is currently offered during the spring semester only.
 Curricular review, as well as a best practices review from Colleges of Pharmacy across the country, has determined that it is better to allow the students to perform these experiential education experiences over the course of the entire academic year instead of one semester.
-Therefore, the College will reduce both 771 and 772 from 4 to 2 credits, but make them repeatable so that students can register for each course twice.
-There is no net credit hour change. - 3.
+Therefore, the College will reduce 772 from 4 to 2 credits, but make them repeatable so that students can register for each course twice.
+There is no net credit hour change. - 4.
 The College is creating a new course (PHRM 766 Public Health in Pharmacy 1 credit).
 Review of national standards for pharmacy education revealed a lack of public health information presented to Doctor of Pharmacy students.
 This deficit will be corrected with the creation of this course.
 To make this changed credit hour neutral, the College is decreasing the number of credit hours from 2 to 1 for PHRM 764 Emerging Technologies in Pharmaceutical Care.
 Curricular review has shown that the topics covered in Emerging Technologies (pharmacogenomics, gene therapy, etc.) will have more than adequate coverage with 1 credit hour when considering national standards.